Children's Hospital is part of the UPMC family.

 Since the neutrophils can't control the bacteria or fungus, they can spread causing severe infections.
 The body realizes the immune system isn't clearing the infection, so the granulomas keep growing.

-This disease is rare.
-Doctors find CGD in only 4 or 5 people per million.
+CGD is rare.
+Doctors find it in only 4 or 5 people per million.

 CGD is more common in boys than girls.

-Depending on how severe CGD is, children may have symptoms before one year of age or not until later in childhood.
+Depending on how severe CGD is, children may have symptoms before age one or not until later in childhood.

 Symptoms of CGD are much the same as symptoms of other childhood illnesses.
 But the symptoms of CGD may be more severe and last longer.